jk100a/RepData_PeerAssessment1/PA1_template.md

 **2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.**

-This method fills in the NA values with the mean for the coresponding 5-minute interval.
+This method fills in the NA values with the mean for the corresponding 5-minute interval.

 ```r
 fillNA <- numeric()